Customarily a “State of the Union” address does two things:

 There is a very interesting shift happening right now in three generations.
 As has always been true of GenY and the younger Gen X’ers, there is an unbridled optimism about the future.
 They see the rubble of the great cultural earthquakes the Western world has experienced in the last 50 years and they say, “Well ok.
 I think we can build something with this!”
 Like the Celts of old who saw the ancient Roman temple ruins and built buildings under existing archways, they long to connect to the past to build out a new future.

-But they’ve reached a new point, I believe, in 2012.
+But they’ve reached a new point, I believe.
 It is not a crisis of belief, but they are asking HOW.
 “How do we do that?
 We’re ready to go all in.
 We’re ready to do this change, ready to change the world.
 But we need some older, more experienced people to show us how to do it.”

 For Boomers and older Gen X’ers in Christian leadership, it’s a different reality.
 They are coming into the twilight of their vocational careers and realizing they’ve learned some things along the way.
 Many of them have had profound experiences of discipling people, but are realizing their life and ministry are primarily built on something else: The operating system of trying to grow a church.
 (To be clear, in that system, you get more seat-warmers than disciple-makers.
 It often misses the imperative of the Great Commission.)